playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 }
 ```

-> **Be aware**: The now deprecated `validate` method was called only after all other constraints were successful before.
+> **Be aware**: The "old" `validate` method was invoked only after all other constraints were successful before.
 By default class-level constraints however are called simultaneously with any other constraint annotations - no matter if they passed or failed.
 To (also) define an order between the constraints you can now use [[constraint groups|JavaForms#defining-the-order-of-constraint-groups]].

 ## JPA Migration Notes